openaps/AndroidAPSdocs/docs/EN/Configuration/Accu-Chek-Combo-Pump-v2.md

   ![Screenshot of Accu-Chek Combo tab without pairing](../images/combo/combov2-tab-without-pairing.png)

-* To verify your setup, with the pump **disconnected** from any cannula to be safe, use AAPS to set a TBR of 500% for 15 min and issue a bolus.
+* To verify your setup (with the pump **disconnected** from any cannula to be safe!) use AAPS to set a TBR of 500% for 15 min and issue a bolus.
 The pump should now have a TBR running and the bolus in the history.
 AAPS should also show the active TBR and delivered bolus.

 * On the Combo, it is recommended to enable the key lock to prevent bolusing from the pump, esp. when the pump was used before and using the "quick bolus" feature was a habit.

 ## Notes about pairing

 The Accu-Chek Combo was developed before Bluetooth 4.0 was released, and just one year after the very first Android version was released.
 This is why its way of pairing with other devices is not 100% compatible with how it is done in Android today.
-To fully overcome this, AAPS would need system level permissions, which are only available for system apps (these are integrated by the phone makers; users cannot do this).
+To fully overcome this, AAPS would need system level permissions, which are only available for system apps.
+These are installed by the phone makers into the phone - users cannot install system apps.

 The consequence of this is that pairing will never be 100% without problems, though it is greatly improved in this new driver.
-In particular, during pairing, the Android's Bluetooth PIN dialog can briefly show up and automatically go away.
+In particular, during pairing, Android's Bluetooth PIN dialog can briefly show up and automatically go away.
 But sometimes, it stays on screen, and asks for a 4-digit PIN.
 (This is not to be confused with the 10-digit Combo pairing PIN.)
 Do not enter anything, just press cancel.
 If pairing does not continue, follow the instructions on screen to retry the pairing attempt.

 (combov2-tab-contents)=
 ## Accu-Chek Combo tab contents